VictoriaMetrics/VictoriaMetrics/docs/README.md

 See also [retention filters](#retention-filters).

-The downsampling filters can be evaluated for free by downloading and using enterprise binaries from [the releases page](https://github.com/VictoriaMetrics/VictoriaMetrics/releases/latest).
+The downsampling can be evaluated for free by downloading and using enterprise binaries from [the releases page](https://github.com/VictoriaMetrics/VictoriaMetrics/releases/latest).
 See [how to request a free trial license](https://victoriametrics.com/products/enterprise/trial/).

 ## Multi-tenancy